Table of Contents

 Generate code snippets.
 All of the services allow the user to create code snippets for different programming languages.
 However, Paw has a feature that allows for custom code generation.

 UX and performance appear to favor Paw.
-That being said, the UI is favorable to users that use Mac.
+That being said, the UI is favorable to users that use Mac (Update: Now available for Windows, Linux, and Mac).
 Next, let’s take a look at authentication.

 |Digest Auth||Yes (via Extension)||Yes||Yes|